 Take the end of the looper thread with your right hand and holding the fabric with your left (or vise versa).
 Then start to pull the thread away from the fabric, which should unpick the seam.
 It will look messy and you are ignoring the looper thread on the back of the seam.
 However, if you find it helps, you can pull it at the same time as you pull the front looper thread.
 Try either way to see which method works best for your seam.

 From time to time when pulling the looper thread, it will get stuck/caught/knotted on the needle stitches and you will not be able to pull anymore.
 If this happens take your seam ripper and cut through the knotted needle threads and/or unpick them.
 You should be able to continue to pull the looper thread after you have cut the threads in the problem area.
 The photo above shows a spot were the looper thread was stuck and I cut the few needle stitches to free the looper thread.

 Congratulations you have successfully unpicked a serger seam.
 Now clean up all those little thread bits and the two long looper threads can be thrown away.

 Seam Ripping a Coverstitch Seam:

-The easiest of these three types of seams to unpick is the coverstitch, as long as you learn what to do, this task is done in less than a minute.
-The key to removing these stitches is figuring out the correct direction you will start unpicking, in the above photo it is the left side.
+The easiest of these three types of seams to unpick is the coverstitch.
+As long as you learn what to do, this task is done in less than a minute.
+The key to removing these stitches is figuring out the correct direction you will start unpicking.
 You will want to start unpicking on the side where you stopped stitching/sewing.
 I can tell this is where I ended my stitches because the tail threads are pulled to the back/wrong side of my garment.
 The tail threads on the right side are still on top of the sleeve, thus this is where I started sewing and NOT where I want to start unpicking.

 Turn your fabric over to the wrong side and you will see the looper thread will be the only one on this side.
 Grasp this tail and give a gentle tug/pull.